zalun/FlightDeck/docs/source/repackage/structure.rst

 It contains several views and celery tasks needed to complete the goal.

-Repackage XPI build is different from Add-ons Builder XPI build only in the way it's preparing the packages.
+Repackage XPI build is different from Add-on Builder XPI build only in the way it's preparing the packages.
 Instead of reading them from database/request it's unpacking received XPI.